Coffee Processing Guide

 • Popular Regions: Ethiopia, Brazil

-A hybrid where some fruit mucilage is left on the bean during drying.
+A hybrid where some of the fruit mucilage is left on the bean while drying.

 • Flavor Profile: Sweet, balanced acidity, syrupy body